PDF file, 3 pgs.

 The thought struck him like a silver dagger.
 Why should he not give his father a special gift too, out there in the barn?
 He could get up early, earlier than four o'clock, and he could creep into the barn and get all the milking done.
 He'd do it alone, milk and clean up, and then when his father went in to start the milking he'd see it all done.
 And he would know who had done it.
 He laughed to himself as he gazed at the stars.
 It was what he would do, and he musn't sleep too sound.

-He must have waked twenty times, scratching a match to look each time to look at his old watch -- midnight, and half past one, and then two o'clock.
+He must have waked twenty times, scratching a match each time to look at his old watch -- midnight, and half past one, and then two o'clock.

 At a quarter to three he got up and put on his clothes.
 He crept downstairs, careful of the creaky boards, and let himself out.
 The cows looked at him, sleepy and surprised.
 It was early for them, too.

 He had never milked all alone before, but it seemed almost easy.
 He kept thinking about his father's surprise.
 His father would come in and get him, saying that he would get things started while Rob was getting dressed.
 He'd go to the barn, open the door, and then he'd go get the two big empty milk cans.
 But they wouldn't be waiting or empty, they'd be standing in the milk-house, filled.